vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 ---
 title: "Setting Up GitHub Actions for V"
 subtitle: "Introducing **Setup V**, and discussing why CI/CD is important."
-summary: "This article will walk you through setting up Github Actions for V. We begin with a primer on CI/CD, the various benefits and drawbacks.
+summary: "This article will walk you through setting up GitHub Actions for V. We begin with a primer on CI/CD, the various benefits and drawbacks.
 Then we make use of the Setup V action to set up a CI/CD environment for V, how to set it up, and how to use it.
 We will close with a link to a more sophisticated example."
 page: Blog
 authorname: Subhomoy Haldar
 authorlink: subhomoy-haldar